V1T: large-scale mouse V1 response prediction using a Vision Transformer: Introduction

 Since neural variability shows a significant correlation with the internal brain state~\citep{pakan2016behavioral, pakan2018action, stringer2019spontaneous}, information about behavior can greatly improve visual system models in the prediction of neural responses~\citep{bashiri2021flow, franke2022state}.
 To exploit this relationship, we also investigate a principled mechanism in the model architecture to integrate behavioral states with visual information.

 Altogether, we propose V{ 1}T, a novel ViT-based architecture that can capture visual and behavioral representations of the mouse visual cortex.
-This core architecture, in combination with an efficient per-animal readout~\cite{lurz2021generalization}, outperforms the previous state-of-the-art model by 12.7\% and 19.1\% on two large-scale mouse V1 datasets~\citep{willeke2022sensorium, franke2022state}, which consist of neural recordings of thousands of neurons across over a dozen behaving rodents in response to thousands of natural images.
-Moreover, we show that the attention weights learned by the core module correlate with behavioral variables, thus drawing useful parallels between the model and the visual cortex.
+This core architecture, in combination with an efficient per-animal readout~\citep{lurz2021generalization}, outperforms the previous state-of-the-art model by 12.7\% and 19.1\% on two large-scale mouse V1 datasets~\citep{willeke2022sensorium, franke2022state}, which consist of neural recordings of thousands of neurons across over a dozen behaving rodents in response to thousands of natural images.
+Moreover, we show that the attention weights learned by the core module correlate with behavioral variables, such as pupil direction.
+This link between the model and the visual cortex activity is useful for pinpointing how behavioral variables affect neural activity.